andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 This specific problem is [not solved](https://github.com/passff/passff/issues/466) for passff either, but I like the approach to specify the URL inside the data just better.

+Make sure to enable the configuration option `Index URL fields on startup`.

 Installation and example usage of passff:

 ```bash